antonioalmeida/antonioalmeida.github.io/quickstart/content/posts/gradle-multi-project-dependency-locking.md

 In Gradle projects locking is achieved by generating and maintaining a `gradle.lockfile` as dependencies are updated.
 It's relatively easy to configure it for a single build project, i.e., single `build.gradle` file.

 When using Gradle Multi-Project, it's more complicated.
-From Gradle's [depedency locking documentation](https://docs.gradle.org/8.4/userguide/dependency_locking.html#lock_all_configurations_in_one_build_execution):
+From Gradle's [dependency locking documentation](https://docs.gradle.org/8.4/userguide/dependency_locking.html#lock_all_configurations_in_one_build_execution):

 > Note that in a multi project setup, dependencies only is executed on one project, the root one in this case.